Severe Texas storm flips an RV, killing 1 and injuring a family

-Strong winds of up to 90 mph (145 kph) ripped the roof off a Days Inn along Interstate 45, damaged homes throughout Ellis County and toppled at least seven semitractor-trailers on Interstate 35.
+Strong winds of up to 90 mph (145 kph) ripped the roof off a Days Inn along Interstate 45, damaged homes throughout Ellis County and toppled at least seven semitractor-trailer trucks on Interstate 35.
 The strong storms also knocked out power to nearly 20,000 people, but didn't generate any tornadoes.
-About 1,000 remained without power Sunday.
+About 2,000 remained without power Sunday afternoon, but service was expected to be restored by the end of the day.
 Some quarter-sized hail also fell in the area.

-Ennis Police confirmed the storm death but didn't immediately provide details.
-Family members told KXAS-TV that the 42-year-old man who died was from Midlothian, Texas, and his wife and two sons were inside an RV that rolled over at the racetrack.
-The man's family members were treated at a hospital for injuries and released.
+The 42-year-old man who died was T.J.
+Bailey from Midlothian, Texas.
+His wife and two sons were inside an RV that rolled over at the racetrack, Ellis County Justice of the Peace Chris Macon told The Dallas Morning News.
+Bailey's family members were treated at a hospital for non-life-threatening injuries.
+The boys were released, but their mother. remained under observation at the hospital Sunday.

+Macon said he'd never seen such strong and sustained winds in his lifetime of living in Ellis County.

+“I can honestly say, I’ve known the wind to blow, but never like that for that long of a period of time” he said.

 Ennis Mayor Kameron Raburn said in a statement Saturday that the city is beginning to pick up debris and work on recovering from the storm.